SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 ##### Phrase 1

 This covers communicable diseases as a category.
-The search terms here are difficult, as `communicable` will also find `non communicable` ("non communicable" seems to be the term causing the most problems; others, such as `non-infectious` seem to be used in papers about both, i.e. conjunction with `infectious`).
+The search terms here are difficult, as `communicable` will also find `non communicable` ("non communicable" seems to be the term causing the most problems; others, such as `non-infectious` seem to be used in papers about both, i.e. together with `infectious`).
 Non communicable diseases are covered in target 3.4, so in terms of SDG3 it is ok that they are included, but for a target-by-target approach it creates some noise.
 Approximately 10 % of the results for this phrase also include `non-communicable` (past 5 years).
 This is the reason these terms were split into a separate phrase.

 ``` Ceylon =
 TS =